Why Is Your Driver’s License Suspended?

 Top 6 Reasons Why Your License May Be Suspended

-When a driver calls and says he has no idea how his license was suspended, The Rosenblum Law Firm must do some research to figure out the basis for the suspension.
+When a driver calls and says he has no idea how his license was suspended, Rosenblum Law must do some research to figure out the basis for the suspension.
 Some common bases for license suspension that can be successfully dealt with are:

 1) Old traffic tickets that have not been responded to